 - Explain communication processes, internal and external, of an organization

-- Write appropriately in both academic and professional settings
+- Be able to write appropriately and effectively in both academic and professional settings

-- Employ research methods in the diagnosis of communication problems within organizations and between organizations and their target audiences, including those resulting from intercultural differences
+- Employ research methods in the diagnosis of communication problems within organizations and between organizations and their target audiences

-- Examine the use and impact of information, communication, and new media technologies in the design and evaluation of public relations, strategic communication campaigns, and other organizational applications
+- Examine the use and impact of communication technologies in the design and evaluation of public relations, strategic communication campaigns, and other organizational applications and

 - Practice sound and ethical reasoning.